Last updated: 11th November 2025

 FRAs must be conducted by a 'competent person', which may be a third-party organisation or the building's RP.
 If you need help undertaking an FRA, our experienced and competent (IFSM Tiered Fire Risk Assessors Registered) fire risk assessors are available to guide you through the process.
 Get in touch to speak to one of our fire safety experts.

-To ensure your FRA is exhaustive, you must include the five key steps:
+To ensure your FRA is exhaustive, you must include the five key fire safety risk assessment steps:

 There are four types of FRA for housing and residential sites (not applicable to commercial buildings), which are outlined below: